United Arab Emirates (UAE) Third-Party Logistics (3PL) Market Analysis by Mordor Intelligence

 Driver Availability Caps Under Labour Reforms

 Federal Decree-Law 36 of 2023 tightens competition rules and raises transparency, indirectly constraining foreign workforce inflows.
 Fewer qualified drivers inflate hire costs, urging logistics firms to explore autonomous delivery pilots and AI-based routing.
-Asset-heavy fleets in the UAE 3PL market face margin pressure until alternative labour channels stabilize.
+Asset-heavy fleets in the UAE third-party logistics industry face margin pressure until alternative labour channels stabilize.

 Rising Warehouse Rents Compressing Margins

 Industrial rents rose 14.3% in Dubai and 5.1% in Abu Dhabi during Q1 2024.
 Prime districts such as JAFZA now command premiums that test small operators.
-Long-term leases and owned facilities provide a buffer, but newcomers to the UAE 3PL market may postpone expansion or enter joint ventures to mitigate cost hurdles.
+Long-term leases and owned facilities provide a buffer, but newcomers to the logistics market in UAE may postpone expansion or enter joint ventures to mitigate cost hurdles.

 Segment Analysis